PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-12 07:27:04
+Last updated: 2024-04-12 07:27:39
-Random Quote: You are the love of my life.
-Everything I have and everything I am is yours.
-Forever. - Barney Stinson
+Random Quote: The best pie you have ever tasted, my lords.
+Wash it down with Arbor gold and savor every bite.
+I know I shall.  -  Wyman Manderly